 Music therapy can help alleviate fear and anxiety whilst encouraging relaxation to help those suffering from insomnia.
 The therapy can also provide an outlet for non-threatening self-expression by inducing a feeling of safety and comfort for the person.

-Music therapy interventions can be categorized as active or receptive however a combination of the two is most common in an effective therapy session.
-These sessions can either be conducted with a group or individually depending on the needs of each person:
+Music therapy interventions can be categorized as active or receptive; however, a combination of the two is most common in an effective therapy session.
+These sessions can either be conducted with a group or individually, depending on the needs of each person.

-- Receptive - this is when a person listens to or responds to music in approaches that include dance or the analysis of lyrics.
+Active music therapy will involve the patient actively a person is making music by singing, playing instruments, or composing music.
+Comparatively, receptive music therapy is when a person listens to or responds to music in approaches that include dance or the analysis of lyrics.